TBleess/Website_New/pages/demography/race-hispanic-origin.md

 #### Municipalities

 - [Census](http://factfinder.census.gov/home/saff/aff_transition.html).
 Through American FactFinder, you will be able to obtain a multitude of data this is cross-tabbed by race and ethnicity.
 Data are available from the 2010 Census and the American Community Survey.
-The State Demography Office has also posted tables featuring race and Hispanic origin data on our [2010 Census data page]().
+The State Demography Office has also posted tables featuring race and Hispanic origin data on our [2010 Census data page](http://dola.colorado.gov/demog-cms/content/census-data).
 - Estimates and Forecasts by race and Hispanic origin are not available for Colorado municipalities.

+<a name="a"></a>
 - - -

 #### Race and Ethnicity